 For example: something abut velcro sneakers and walking around Mervyns in our old age.

 My friends and coworkers rolled their eyes at my see, swipe, match routine, but hey, it worked more than once.
 Don’t knock it til ya try it!

 Anyway, I’d noticed this man handful of times.
 He was older, in verrry good shape, had tattoos, seemed to be a tall dark and handsome type with a stoic and serious face.
-I was intrigued by him, he didn’t look like the “type” I’d pictured myself growing old with since being a young girl, but still, I wanted to know more.
-They say opposites attract, and he was a bad boy.
+I was intrigued by him, he didn’t look like the “type” I’d pictured myself growing old with since being a young girl, but still, I wanted to know who he was when he wasn’t pumping iron.

 To my knowledge we’d never actually made eye contact.
 But later I learned that he’d taken notice to me too.
 He thought it was cute that I braided my hair while I was on the stair-stepper.